2011 Knights Valley Zinfandel

 Over the Speedy Limit

-Ultra-luxury (and ultra-expensive) Peter Michael and Verite are usually the only wineries in Sonoma’s Knights Valley that wine drinkers instantly recognize.
+Peter Michael is usually the only winery in Sonoma’s Knights Valley that wine drinkers recognize.
 After all, this remote, mountainous AVA contains fewer than 10 wineries!
 So it’s no surprise that Speedy Creek Vineyard is largely unknown, but it quietly makes one of CA’s most exciting single vineyard Zins.
 Robert Mondavi planted the vineyard to the original Italian Primitivo clone of Zinfandel.
 He felt that the volcanic mountain dirt had the potential for Zin greatness.
 Thirty years later, it’s pretty clear that he was spot on.
 Speedy Creek Zinfandel is an undiscovered star of the highly-regarded Knights Valley.

 Garnet red.
 Clear and bright.